sevmeyer/oxanium/README.md

     make fonts/Oxanium-Regular.ttf

-Generated files can be deleted with:
+Intermediate files can be deleted with:

     make clean